JoaoPauloFontana/CMS-in-laravel/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

-## About Api CRUD
+## About CMS - Content Management System

 Educational purposes.
-It is a task api in Laravel.
+CMS stands for Content Management System, or Content Management System.
+In a very straightforward way, a CMS allows you to create, organize, publish and delete content from your website.

 ## Installation